streamlineddesigns/Hyper-ARM-Hypernetwork-Associative-Recall-Memory/README.md

 ## 🧠 Overview

-This repository contains the entire archicture of the **Hyper-ARM Cognitive Architecture**.
+This repository contains the entire architecture of the **Hyper-ARM Cognitive Architecture**.

 Unlike traditional deep learning models that generate outputs from scratch, this system is a **computational simulation of cognition**.
 It grounds perception in memory, retrieves concepts via hyperspherical prototypes, and dynamically weights cognitive processes (Memory, Intuition, Reasoning) based on confidence.